 Girls Learn International (GLI) educates and energizes students in the global movement for girls’ access to education.
 The GLI Program supports the empowerment of students as they discover that through their own creative

 initiatives, dedication, and passionate leadership, they can create real solutions that address the obstacles facing girls and women here and around the world.
 Student-to-student, and student-to-parent, GLI is building a movement of informed advocates for universal girls’ education and a new generation of leaders and activists for social change.

 GLI was founded in July of 2003 by Lisa Alter and her two daughters, Arielle Alter Confino and Jordana Alter Confino.

 As authors Nicholas Kristof and Sheryl WuDunn explain in the book Half the Sky: Turning Oppression into Opportunity for Women Wolrdwide, “Jordana was moved by the stories she heard [at a United Nations conference] and switched into high gear.
 By the time she was in high school, she was a crusader for Girls Learn International, and the group was gathering chapters around the country.”

-GLI was founded in July 2003 by Lisa Alter and her two teenage daughters, Arielle and Jordana.
-Their goal was to create an organization founded on the principles that humanitarianism has no minimum age requirement, and that global youth, in particular girls, have a crucial role to play in leading the movement to affect change for girls and women all over the world.
+Girls Learn International was founded on the principles that humanitarianism has no minimum age requirement, and that global youth, in particular girls, have a crucial role to play in leading the movement to affect change for girls and women all over the world.

 Want to get involved?
-Start a GLI Chapter at you school!
+Start a GLI Chapter at your school!